ActiveState/documentation-public/content/state/start.md

 ## Scripts

-Scripts in the State tool can be compared to scripts in NPM, or build targets in a Makefile.
+Scripts in the State Tool can be compared to scripts in NPM, or build targets in a Makefile.
 You define a script and can then run it whenever you need to.
 Let’s start with something simple:

 ```text
 scripts: